marcbowes/Hough-Circle-Detector/README.markdown

 By default, cmake will compile the binary into the src/ directory in the build folder.
 The binary requires at least a source image.
 I recommend running as:
 `cd build; src/hcd --source=file.jpg --output=file.out.jpg`

+The binary also accepts parameters for minimum and maximum circle radii to search for.
+By default this is 5..MAX, where MAX is the radius of the biggest circle which could fit in the image.
+Example:
+`cd build; src/hcd --minr=10 --maxr=40`
+The above settings are appropriate for the sample images, as circles tend to be of radius 15 and 32.
+Other values will work too, but will incur additional processing time.

 Qt does not support writing of all image formats.
 However, by default it does read a large number.
 I have not explicitly set the output format, so it will try and guess it from the filename.
 Therefore, I recommend simply setting the output filename to anything ending in .jpg, as I know that this works.